top of page

 COMPETITION:

-Final riding requirements will be shared nearer the event.
-In-person competitors will ride horses HOP sources from local lesson programs.
-The competition in-person will be similar to what trainers do in the basic skills portion of the ATFO.
+Final riding requirements will be the same as the video requirements at the start with allowance of a free-style.
+In-person competitors will ride horses of their choice, either personal horses or a horse they source.
 The virtual portion will require a SINGLE TAKE video filmed between certain dates near the end of August to be submitted.
+Riders also accumulate points during the event for online quizzes, attending extra clinics and more!

 HORSES:

 Riders can ride their lesson provider's horses, their mentor's horses or haul in their own horses for the purpose of the learning modules and classes during the event.
-They will not compete on their own horse, though.
+You can source a horse from wherever you chose for the event.